 What is the status of the fishery?

-Since 2017, the Southern Scallop (SCA 7) fishery has been closed to scallop fishing.
+The southern scallop (SCA 7) fishery remains closed to scallop fishing.
 Scallops cannot be taken from:

 - Marlborough Sounds